- Disrespectful employees can have a negative impact on the workplace.

 - Document employees well because they are not always easy to fire.

-Employees who are disrespected by their co-workers feel more comfortable treating others the same way, and end up creating a very toxic workplace, new research finds.
+Employees who are disrespected by their co-workers feel more comfortable treating others the same way, and they end up creating a very toxic workplace, new research finds.

 "This kind of interpersonal aggression costs organizations about $6 billion each year in health problems, employee turnover and productivity loss," Lee said in a statement.

-As part of the study, researchers conducted two rounds of surveys of 182 employees at 25 branches of two Korean banks to measure whether those who had been the victim of undermining would later become perpetrators.
+As a part of the study, researchers conducted two rounds of surveys of 182 employees at 25 branches of two Korean banks to measure whether those who had been the victim of undermining would later become perpetrators.
 [See Related Story: Can Bad Behavior Benefit Your Team?]

 The first survey examined employees' levels of undermining victimization, moral identity and interpersonal justice.
 The second survey, conducted one month later, measured employees' levels of moral disengagement, resource depletion and engagement in social undermining.